nc108x/2023-scoreboard/README.md

 [Link](https://nc108x.github.io/2023-scoreboard/) \
 Designed for the internal use of the HKUST Robotics Team.

-Thanks to [@LeoLYW12138](https://github.com/LeoLYW12138) for helping debug my dumb issues and setting up the backend, [@kkdlau](https://www.github.com/kkdlau), [@TrebledJ](https://github.com/TrebledJ), and everyone else in the HKUST Robocon team for their suggestions and help.
+Thanks to [@LeoLYW12138](https://github.com/LeoLYW12138) for helping debug my dumb issues and setting up the backend, and [@kkdlau](https://www.github.com/kkdlau), [@TrebledJ](https://github.com/TrebledJ), and everyone else in the HKUST Robocon team for their suggestions and help.

 First time using Javascript and ReactJS so code is very bad I am trying my best orz \
 Feel free to ping me with found bugs/feedback/PRs. (but go check out [Known Issues](https://github.com/nc108x/2023-scoreboard/tree/react#known-issues) first)\